DevExpress-Examples/wpf-lightweight-themes-performance-tests/README.md

 After all tests have passed, the application creates the `Results.md` file with test results.

 > **Note**
-> It could take more that an hour to run test for all views in all configurations.
+> It could take more than an hour to run tests for all views in all configurations.

 ## Test Results